Homemade BBQ Sauce Recipe

 This homemade BBQ sauce is the best slathered on grilled chicken.
 It’s also perfect to serve with ribs, as a spread with my best Turkey Burger Recipe, or as a dip for chicken tenders.
 This BBQ sauce gives the best flavor to Crockpot BBQ Chicken and Instant Pot BBQ Chicken.
 The possibilities really are limitless for what you can serve with this delicious homemade barbecue sauce!
 And, if you love homemade BBQ sauce you will also love my honey mustard sauce recipe.

 You can make a batch of this BBQ sauce recipe ahead of time and store it in your refrigerator for busy weeknights.
 When you’re not sure what to make for dinner, use it as a marinade for chicken for the grill!

 Healthy BBQ Sauce Recipe

 Many homemade BBQ sauce recipes call for using ketchup as the base.
-This BBQ sauce is made without ketchup, because I wanted to use all real food ingredients in my recipe.
 Instead of ketchup, I use a combination of tomato paste and water to make a homemade BBQ sauce that is thick and rich.
 You can adjust the amount of water to make your BBQ sauce thinner, if you want.